xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

    ![xc5_mailchimp_code.png]({{site.baseurl}}/attachments/ref_ST1QnErC/xc5_mailchimp_code.png)

-## E-Commerce features setup
+## E-Commerce Features Setup

-The **E-Commerce features setup** section of the addon settings page enables you to control the upload of store data (products, orders, carts and customers) to Mailchimp.
+The **E-Commerce features setup** tab of the addon settings page enables you to control the upload of store data (products, orders, carts and customers) to Mailchimp.
 ![xc5_mailchimp_ecommerce_features.png]({{site.baseurl}}/attachments/ref_ST1QnErC/xc5_mailchimp_ecommerce_features.png)

 This section does not appear on the page until Mailchimp lists are updated.